As Trump exits Washington, he tells modest crowd, ‘We will be back in some form’

 Trump leaves as the nation reached the grim milestone of 400,000 dead, with tens of thousands more deaths expected before the grinding coronavirus pandemic subsides.

 A crowd of a few hundred supporters mostly filed in ahead of Trump’s arrival, standing shoulder to shoulder in front of the stage despite public health recommendations against close contact with others, even outdoors.
-Most in the crowd wore face masks, a change from Trump campaign events and some high-profile gatherings at the White House dubbed super-spreader events.
+Most in the crowd wore masks, a change from Trump campaign events and some high-profile gatherings at the White House dubbed superspreader events.

 In one of his final acts as president, Trump granted pardons early Wednesday morning to 143 people, including former White House strategist Stephen K. Bannon and other well-connected celebrities, as well as nonviolent drug offenders.
 But despite his interest in doing so, Trump ultimately did not preemptively pardon himself or members of his immediate family.